Mission:

 The Diversity & Inclusion Code

 The Diversity & Inclusion Code is a code of conduct by, for, and within the Dutch cultural and creative sector regarding diversity and inclusion.
 The code is a self-regulatory tool.
 The goal of the code is for the cultural and creative sector to represent the broad diversity of Dutch society.
 A fundamental requirement is that the sector be equally accessible to everyone: as creators, producers, workers, and audience members.
-OntmoetingLokaal works on and with the Diversity & Inclusion Code.
-This way, Connection Circle becomes the domain of every Amstelveen resident, of everyone.
+Connection Centre works on and with the Diversity & Inclusion Code.
+This way, Connection Centre becomes the domain of every Amstelveen resident, of everyone.
 Everyone (volunteers, tenants, visitors, and board members) contributes to this way of working and living in their own way.
-Within Connection Circle, everyone is valued, respected, heard, and feels at home.
+Within Connection Centre, everyone is valued, respected, heard, and feels at home.

-The implementation, development, and realization of the Diversity & Inclusion Code within Connection Circle takes place in five steps.
+The implementation, development, and realization of the Diversity & Inclusion Code within Connection Centre takes place in five steps.
 The five principles of the code form the foundation of these five steps.
 At each step, actions must be taken to achieve the desired result.
 The website www.codedi.nl provides guidance on implementing these actions.

 (1) know where you stand.